Ivor Tiefenbrun MBEFounder and Honorary President

 She runs the charity’s social media accounts and offers her marketing expertise.

-She was diagnosed with Ulcerative Colitis in 2007 and had surgery only a week later.
-She has battled with multiple surgeries, including 2 ileostomies, a plethora of complications and medications and the mental effects of IBD since.
+She was diagnosed with Ulcerative Colitis in 2007 and had surgery just one week later.
+She’s battled multiple surgeries, treatments, a plethora of complications, extra-intestinal manifestations and the mental effects of IBD since.
+She now lives with her 3rd ileostomy which is a permanent fixture, after a failed Jpouch.
 All have played a part in Sahara’s decision to raise awareness, fundraise and offer support to other IBD sufferers.

 Sahara was awarded ITV Central’s ‘Pride of Britain Fundraiser Award’ in 2015.

-In her spare time, Sahara looks after her Chihuahua family, rescues innocent creatures and runs IBD fundraising project and support group - #IBDSuperHeroes.
+In her spare time, Sahara runs IBD fundraising and awareness project and support group - #IBDSuperHeroes.

-Her passion for raising awareness in the hope of finding a cure with the help of research funded by Cure Crohn’s Colitis never wavers, unlike her health as she tries to tackle life with a misbehaving jpouch.
+Her passion for raising awareness in the hope of finding a cure with the help of research funded by Cure Crohn’s Colitis never wavers.